 Knockout drums are considered as dirty service and routine maintenance cleaning of the gauge glasses, checking level instruments, pump shut down instruments, etc must be planned as per vendor recommendations.

 What are the types of Knock-out Drums?

 Depending on configurations there are two types of knockout drums; vertical and horizontal knockout drums.
-Again, based on separation capability they are classified as; two-phase knock-out drum and three-phase knockout drum.
+Again, based on separation capability they are classified as; two-phase knock-out drums and three-phase knockout drums.

 What is the burning rain phenomenon?

 when a liquid hydrocarbon droplet does not burn completely within the flare flame envelope and the rate of burning is lower than the rate of settling of the liquid droplet, a phenomenon known as burning rain occurs.
 When burning rain occurs, slugs of liquid are carried over from the flare knockout drum, liquid seal drum, or re-entrainment of liquid accumulated within the flare piping or the flare gas riser.

 What is the difference between a Knockout Drum and a Separator?

 Knockout drum and separator are used interchangeably.
 The basic function of both knockout drums and separators are the same.
 However, from the application point of view, there is a slight difference.
 Knock-out drums are used in the flare systems or just before compressors for safety concerns and product recovery.
 Separators have broad applications.
 They are extensively used in processing plants to separate oil, water, and gas streams for sending for further processing.